What is Title IX?

 Yes.
 If you have been subjected to unwanted sexual contact or sexual harassment, your gender and the gender of the alleged perpetrator are irrelevant.
 Such conduct is prohibited by Title IX.

-Discrimination is as the unequal treatment of a person based on that person's gender.
-This prohibition covers any term or condition of employment, academic program, student service, activity, benefit or opportunity provided by EMU.
+Discrimination is the unequal treatment of a person based on that person's sex.

 - Submission to such conduct is made either explicitly or implicitly a term or condition of instruction, employment, or participation in any University activity;